shukyp/Linux-US-Services/README-Tech.md

 One of the supported CLI options is: -m # (where # is the numer of the module). calling exec -l will amke exec report the supported modules along with module name and its ID.
 Calling exec -m #ID will make exec call the intended module.

+## Makefile(s)

+The makefile is heirarcical.
+Each module is built using its own makefile.

+Root makefile calls each module's makefile.

+Please note that when a single header file is changed, all c files will be recompiled.
+The author decidec not to use teh GNI make capability to build depenedency lists for each c file (using the gcc cpability to report #included files).

 ## Deployment